Launch Your Product, Course, or Service Successfully with These Tips

 What are the key milestones and deadlines?

-Communicate these goals to your team so everyone is aligned from the start.
+Communicate these goals to your team.
+This alignment is essential from the very beginning.

 2. Assemble the Right Team